capactio/capact/docs/tutorial/content-creation/README.md

 > The syntax used to describe the workflows in Implementations is based on [Argo](https://argoproj.github.io/argo/).
 > It's highly recommended you read their documentation and understand what is Argo and how to create Argo workflows, before writing OCF Implementations.

-After we defined the Interfaces and the Types, we can write a Implementation of `confluence.install`.
+After we defined the Interfaces and the Types, we can write an Implementation of `confluence.install`.
 Our Implementation will use a PostgreSQL database, which will be provided by another Interface, which is already available in Voltron.
 We will also allow the user to provide his own PostgreSQL instance TypeInstance.
 Create a file `och-content/implementation/atlassian/confluence/install.yaml` with the following content:

 <details>
   <summary>och-content/implementation/atlassian/confluence/install.yaml</summary>